 In a nutshell, you procrastinate when you put off things that you should be focusing on right now, usually in favor of doing something that is more enjoyable or that you’re more comfortable doing.

-According to psychologist Professor Clarry Lay, a prominent writer on procrastination, procrastination occurs when there’s “a temporal gap between intended behavior and enacted behavior.”
-That is, procrastination is occurring when there’s a significant time period between when people intend to do a job, and when they actually do it.
+According to psychologist Professor Clarry Lay, a prominent writer on the subject, procrastination occurs when there’s “a temporal gap between intended behavior and enacted behavior.”
+That is, when there’s a significant time period between when people intend to do a job, and when they actually do it.